BimmerBass/CopperChess/README.md

         - Bonus if we have the bishop pair.
         - Bonus inversely proportional to amount of pawns on the diagonals occupied.
         - Bonus if there are pawns on both sides (queenside and kingside) of the board in the endgame.
-        - Bonus for being on the other side of the enemy king (for example, a bishop on B2 is better than one on G2 if black has castled kingside).
         - Bonus for being on the same square color as the enemy king.
         - Bonus for early development.
         - Penalty for being developed such that it blocks either the E2 or D2 pawn.